Google ADK vs LangGraph 2026: I Installed Both and Compared Them Side by Side

 result = graph.invoke({"messages": [HumanMessage(content="Hello")]}, config)

 LangGraph’s checkpoint system is more flexible.
 Swap MemorySaver for PostgreSQL, Redis, or SQLite backends.
-Time-travel debugging — rewinding to a past checkpoint — is also supported.
+It also supports time-travel debugging, where you rewind to a past checkpoint and re-run from there.

 I consider LangGraph stronger here.
 Swapping checkpoint backends means dev and production can run identical code.
 No vendor lock-in.